GEOL 436 – GEOLOGY SUMMER FIELD COURSE, 6 CREDITS

 COLORADO STATE UNIVERSITY

 The Colorado State University Geology Summer Field Course (GEOL 436) emphasizes a rigorous approach to geological field studies, with a strong concentration on geological mapping.
 The course is taught throughout Colorado and New Mexico.
 The course is divided into modules taught by specialists in these areas.
 Each module will include a final report that will be prepared in the field.
 Check out this article about students’ field course experience.
-Watch our video of the field camp experience!
+Watch our video of the field camp experience! *Please note that based on projected CSU student enrollment for the Summer 2018 field camp, we do not expect to be able to accommodate non-CSU students in the course.

 May 23 – June 24, 2018